 Within 40 mins drive:

-Glen Lyon.
+- Glen Lyon.
 Scotland’s longest, loneliest, loveliest Glen.
-Packed full of history and ends at Fortingall to see possibly the oldest Yew Tree in Britain (maybe Europe too).
+Visit Fortingall to see possibly the oldest Yew Tree in Britain (maybe Europe too).

-Mains of Taymouth Country Estate.
+- Mains of Taymouth Country Estate.
 Great walks, water sports and pony trekking on the beautiful shores of Loch Tay.
-Visit the Courtyard for great shopping and lunch.

 - Castle Menzies.
 16th century fortified castle with ghost walks available.

 Or Book a Private Guided Tour with a local driver who will share their knowledge of the area whilst you sit back and enjoy the scenery: